I know how nerve-wracking it can be to pack for a trip — you gotta bring the essentials with you, but without making things bulky nor heavy.

 *You can buy this awesome bag at Urban Traveller & Co.
 They ship worldwide and if you use the coupon code: DigitalNomad you’ll get 10% off!

-As I’ve already mentioned, the dimension limit for a carry-on luggage varies across all airlines.
+As for luggage, as I’ve already mentioned, the dimension limit for a carry-on varies across all airlines.
 I’ve done my research, and so far, in order for you to be in the ‘safe’ side of such limits, you need a luggage that is within or around this standard size: 22″ high, 14″ wide, and 9″ deep.

 I personally use a Samsonite Luggage Winfield 20 because I love how lightweight and strong it is.
 I’ve been using it for a while now and it has truly withstood the wear and tear from all of my travels.